New Applicant Orientation:

 WE ARE NOT JOB PLACEMENT.
 The ACE program is only for students seeking to gain work experience in their chosen fields of study while earning college credit through a classroom experience coupled with on-the-job applications.
 This program may not be appropriate for all Delta Students.

-- Review the online Orientation Session and be sure to complete and submit the online Quiz at the end
+- Review the online Orientation Session; complete and submit the Orientation Quiz at the end

 - See Resume Tips & More when drafting your resume; we strongly encourage you to follow the suggestions provided

 - Your cumulative GPA must be 2.0 or higher.
-If your GPA does not meet the requirement, you are not eligible to participate in the program until the minimum requirements are met.
+If your GPA does not meet this requirement, you are not eligible to participate in the program until the minimum requirement is met.

-- When your packet is complete (application, skills inventory, resume, transcript and quiz), we will begin sending your credentials to suitable employers.
+- When you have submitted the application materials (application, orientation quiz, resume and transcript, if necessary), we will begin sending your credentials to suitable employers.

-- Once you choose a position/employer, you are required to register for an ACE class to meet the requirements of the program and to receive credit for your work experience.
+- Once you accept a offer from an employer, you are required to register for an ACE class to meet the requirements of the program and to receive credit for your work experience.

 Communication is Key

-- Keep the ACE Office staff informed of any changes to your application (i.e., telephone number, program of study, work experience, etc.)
+- Keep the ACE Office staff informed of any changes to your application (i.e., telephone number, email address, name, program of study, skills, etc.)

-- Keep your credentials current by providing an updated Skills Inventory Questionnaire and Resume whenever changes occur (we print a new transcript, with grades posted, at the end of each semester)
+- Keep your credentials current by providing an updated application and resume whenever changes occur (we print a new transcript, with grades posted, at the end of each semester)

 - Communicate with the ACE Office IMMEDIATELY if you are no longer interested in the program or if you have been hired in an ACE position